 Weibo is the second-most mass-used social networking site in China, with around 82% penetration rate across the country and more than 50 million active users per day in 2016.
-Weibo is very popular because it’s the first place where Chinese users can express themselves without suffer of government’s censorship.
+Weibo is very popular because it’s the first place where Chinese users can express themselves without suffering from the government’s censorship.
 For the first time, Chinese people can speak about every subject and they love it.

 More than 56% of Weibo users follow at least one brand on Weibo.
 In addition, on Weibo, you don’t need to be connected first to follow a brand.

-Engaging influencers, known as KOLs (Key Opinion Leaders) in China, is one of the most effective ways to promote an official account, content or campaigns on social media.
+Engaging influencers, known as KOLs (Key Opinion Leaders) in China, is one of the most effective ways to promote an official account, content, or campaign on social media.

 KOLs have their own follower bases that see their opinions and suggestions as credible and influential.
 Many also excel in driving online sales.
 Sharing brand information or launching campaigns with bloggers can help to raise brand awareness, attract new followers and contribute to a brand’s credibility.

-The price of KOL cooperation differs primarily based on their industry, interest category, follower base, content quality and the prominence of their posts.
-The more followers, the higher the content quality, the higher the cost of a contract.
+The price of KOL cooperation differs primarily based on their industry, interest category, follower base, content quality, and the prominence of their posts.
+The more followers, the higher the content quality, and the higher the cost of a contract.

 While WeChat is a semi-opened platform that has a personal or private purpose for users, Weibo has a simple working model with entertainment at its heart.
 That can explain to us why Weibo KOLS are cheaper than WeChat KOLs.